75 In stock now$32.99 Price

 History of 45-70 Ammo

-The .45-70 is known by several names including .45-70 Government, .45 Government, and .45-70-45.
-The cartridge, developed by the US Government, is one of their greatest cartridges.
-Even today, the cartridge retains the respect of hunters and shooting enthusiasts.
-The .45-70 is one of the very few cartridges that continued to thrive after being converted from using black powder to smokeless powder.
-The .45-70 was developed at the historic Springfield Armory in Massachusetts to replace on a short term basis the .50-70 which had been adopted just over a decade before.
+Known by several names – including .45-70 Government, .45 Government, and .45-70-45 – the .45-70 was developed by the U.S. government and is one of their greatest cartridges.
+Even today, the cartridge retains the respect of hunters and shooting enthusiasts, and is one of the very few cartridges that has continued to thrive after being converted from using black powder to smokeless powder.
+The .45-70 was developed at the historic Springfield Armory in Massachusetts as a short-term replacement for the .50-70, which had been adopted just over a decade before.

-Today, Thompson Center Arms and Marlin manufacture single shot rifles and lever action rifles chambered in .45-70, as do several other manufacturers.
-This cartridge is also chambered in what may safely be called the ultimate in handguns, the Biggest Finest Revolver from Magnum Research is sold in .45-70.
-The cylinder has five shots and allows the hunter to experience the challenge of vintage cartridge handgun hunting, yet still have the ability to take quick follow up shots if necessary.
+Today, Thompson Center Arms and Marlin manufacture single shot rifles and lever action rifles chambered in .45-70, as do several others.
+This cartridge is also chambered in what may safely be called the ultimate handgun – the Biggest Finest Revolver from Magnum Research is sold in .45-70.
+The cylinder has five shots and allows the hunter to experience the challenge of vintage cartridge handgun hunting, yet still have the ability to take quick follow-up shots if necessary.

-The .45-70 became an important cartridge in the world of firearms when first introduced, and it remains today a great hunting cartridge for even the most dangerous game.
+The .45-70 became an important cartridge in the world of firearms when first introduced, and to this day it remains a great hunting cartridge for even the most dangerous game.